blinpete/vue-dragondrop/notes.md

 ### important

 - [ ] check global variables (vendorPrefix, manager, ...) minimize them to make this project easy-importable
+- [ ] scroll X only if pointer within Y-bounds of a container and vice versa
+- [ ] don't scroll containers and window simultaneously (window is first)

 ### testing